ReFirmLabs/binwalk/INSTALL.md

 Bundled Software
 ================

-For convenience, the following libraries are bundled with binwalk:
+For convenience, the following libraries are bundled with binwalk and will not conflict with system-wide libraries:

     libmagic
     libfuzzy
     pyqtgraph

-These libraries are installed as part of the binwalk Python module and will not conflict with system-wide libraries.

 Installation of any individual bundled library can be disabled at build time: